-There’s quite a lot to consider when making one the largest investments you’ll ever make.
+There’s quite a lot to think about when you’re getting ready to make a large investment like buying a home, and it’s important to break down your finances to make the best decision possible for your lifestyle.
 The more you know about how to set a mortgage budget, the better.
 Before making the decision about how much house you can afford, it’s critical to do the math and start saving for your dream home.

 Once you’ve made the decision to move forward with a mortgage pre-qualification, be sure to choose a lender with credible history of competitive rates and loan options.
 You also want to work with a lender that will guide you through every step of the process.
-WesBanco’s loan officers take a hands-on approach and make the journey easy.
+WesBanco’s loan officers take a hands-on approach and make the journey easy and stress-free.